openspending/community.openspending.org/resources/osi/expert-grup.md

 accessing data, cleaning the data (using Excel), and managing the data visualisation work, which was done by an an external web agency.
-Most of the needed data was available to the public on [data.gov.md](http://data.gov.md/) and in the World Banks [BOOST data tool](http://www.mf.gov.md/ro/BOOST/), and government agencies were open to provide direct requests for data requested in a timely manner.
+Most of the needed data was available to the public on [data.gov.md](http://data.gov.md/) and in the World Bank's [BOOST data tool](http://www.mf.gov.md/ro/BOOST/), and government agencies were open to provide direct requests for data requested in a timely manner.
 The data was analysed with Excel.
-During the research Expert Grup used the Spending Data Handbook, the Open Data Handbook and the Data Journalism Handbook as resources:
+During the research Expert Grup used the

-> “It was really helpful to learn about data formats.
-It is the equivalent
-> of a data literacy 101 class.”
+<a href="http://openspending.org/resources/handbook/ch001_introduction.html">Spending Data Handbook</a>, the <a href="http://opendatahandbook.org/">Open Data Handbook</a> and the <a href="http://datajournalismhandbook.org/">Data Journalism
+Handbook</a> as resources:

 ## Technical challenges

+### Presenting the data
-Presenting the data: “It is still a challenge for us to make visualizations meaningful.
-We plan to improve with every infographic we publish.”
+> “It is still a challenge for us to make visualizations meaningful.
+We plan to improve with every infographic we
+> publish.”

 Expert Grup is planning to work more on developing their presentations of their data.
 Most of their visualisations have been developed by a web agency based on the directions from Expert Grup.
-One exception is the visualisation of the [Moldava budget](http://www.budgetstories.md/bugetul-2013/), which was done with OpenSpending treemaps by Expert Grup.
+One exception is the visualisation of the [Moldova budget](http://www.budgetstories.md/bugetul-2013/), which was created with OpenSpending treemaps by Expert Grup.

-In the future Expert Grup wil be looking to expand their work: “There is still a lot of work to be done.
-We have until now published three data visualizations.”
+In the future Expert Grup wil be looking to expand their work:

+> “There is still a lot of work to be done.
+We have until now published three data
+> visualizations.”

-So far their portfolio include excellent examples such as:
+So far their portfolio includes excellent examples such as:

 1. The [Budget
     calendar](http://www.budgetstories.md/anul-bugetar-2013/) enabling